Rare Cannabinoid for Neurodegenerative Diseases

 International patent application filed for use of rare cannabinoid in treating neuronal disorders

 InMed has filed an international patent application entitled “Compositions and Methods for Treating Neuronal Disorders with Cannabinoids” for use of a rare cannabinoid in the potential treatment of neurodegenerative diseases.
 This Patent Cooperation Treaty (PCT) application specifies a rare cannabinoid that may inhibit or slow the progression of neurodegenerative diseases by providing neuroprotection in a population of affected neurons.
-Furthermore, the PCT application also demonstrates the subject cannabinoid compound can also be used to promote neurite outgrowth.
+Furthermore, the PCT application also demonstrates the subject cannabinoid compound can also be used to promote neurite outgrowth, which signifies the potential to enhance neuronal function.

 Cannabinoids and their potential role in neuronal disorders